+6220.
+Healthcare Finance (3).
+This course covers finance concepts and models of for-profit and not-for-profit healthcare entities.
+Students will analyze financial data including profit or loss, ratios, overhead, and allocations.
+Oher topics include third-party payers, applications of time value of money, and planning for capital needs.

-- 6370.
+6370.
 Personal Financial Planning (3).
 Pr.
 FINA 6000.
-Analysis of the personal financial needs ofpeople and households at various stages of life, with an emphasis on counseling others in areas of expense control, credit management, savings accumulation, investment allocation, insurance protection and estate planning. - 6630.
+Analysis of the personal financial needs ofpeople and households at various stages of life, with an emphasis on counseling others in areas of expensecontrol, credit management, savings accumulation, investment allocation, insurance protection and estate planning.

+6630.
 Financial Valuation: Models and Applications (3).
 Discounted cash flow, capital asset, arbitrage and option pricing financial valuation models are applied to single, multinational and multi-business firms.
 Valuation factors, including the cost of capital and capital structure, are identified.
-Managerial opportunities to create value are further explored by evaluation of mergers, acquisitions and joint ventures. - 6900.
+Managerial opportunities to create value are further explored by evaluation of mergers, acquisitions and joint ventures.

+6900.
 Independent Study (1-3).
 Variable content outside of the classroom setting.
-May be repeated up to 6 hours. - 6924.
+May be repeated up to 6 hours.

+6924.
 Internship in Finance (1-3).
 Provides students with the opportunity to gain valuable insight through practical finance experience so they may better correlate their academic experience with a professional, real-world environment.
-Business or major elective credit. - 6970.
+Business or major elective credit.

+6970.
 Special Problems/Special Topic (3).
 Variable content within the classroom setting.
 May be repeated up to 6 hours.